MileHacker Logo

 Drinking Water:

 Tap water throughout the South Shore and Massachusetts is generally safe to drink.
 It meets stringent EPA standards.
-Bottled water is widely available for purchase if desired.
+Bottled water is widely available for purchase if you want.

 Food Hygiene:

-Food safety regulations are strictly enforced at eateries and food establishments across Massachusetts.
+Food safety regulations are strictly enforced in restaurants and food establishments across Massachusetts.
 Eat at reputable establishments.
-If purchasing food from bazaars or mobile eateries, observe hygiene practices.
+If purchasing food from markets or mobile eateries, observe hygiene practices.

 Access to Healthcare & Emergency Services